slamora/brackets-wiki/SplitView-Architecture-Notes.md

 2) Easier to move panes around when changing layouts in the future and not break API
 3) less data that callers need to understand about the implementation details

-Shortcuts for APIs whenever dealing with PaneIds can be used rather than have 2 different APIs for All or Focused panes.
+## Constant Pane IDs

-Constant Pane IDs:
+These are shortcuts paneIds for APIs to avoid having to maintain a reference to the pane in which a file belongs.
+This also allows us to 1 API rather than 2 different APIs.
+One for `All` and one for `Focused` panes.

 ```text
 ------------------------+-----------------------------------------------------------------------------------------------------
 Constant                | Usage